 - If the parent account MCA user manages the website URLs for each sub-account, the MCA user can verify and claim each URL in the sub-account settings.
 This could be applicable to multi-brand merchants.

 - If the parent account MCA user does not manage the website URLs for each sub-account, each sub-account can verify and claim their website within their respective Google Search Console accounts and share the verification status with the parent account MCA user in Search Console.
-This may be applicable to agencies that are not a webmasters for their customer’s websites.
+This may be applicable to agencies that are not a web developers for their customer’s websites.
 Read more about this process.

 - If a sub-account does not wish to share verification status with the parent account MCA, you can add a website owner as a user of the sub-account.
 The website owner will then be able to verify and claim the URL for that sub-account in the sub-account settings.
 This may be applicable to agencies that manage their customers’ feeds.